Spring Term 2020 – Celebrating culture and diversity

-Mrs Cannings is like Mrs Godfrey in that she will only be working for 4 days a week.
-She will be in school from Monday to Thursday and Friday will be her day off.
+Mrs Cannings works for 4 days a week.
+She is in school from Monday to Thursday and Friday will be her day off.
 Mrs Butcher will teach the class on a Friday.

 PE will take place on a Monday afternoon and Thursday morning.
 Children should have their PE kit in school at all times in case it is needed.